nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 Cons:
 * Migration effort
-* Less control over organizationl decisions/policies/memership?
+* Less control over organizational decisions/policies/membership?
 * May need to align with existing organization's priorities and processes